 Larry earned his Bachelor of Business Administration degree from Texas Lutheran College.
 He is a faithful and active member of Trinity Lutheran Church, and enjoys golfing, hunting, cooking and spending time with family.

-Dr. Radcliffe has been in the field of education for the past forty-one years.
+Dr. Radcliffe has been in the field of education for the past forty-four years.
 Currently, she is the President/Educational Consultant for Radcliffe Resources, where she has conducted professional development training for teachers and administrators in over 200 public and private schools with a focus on differentiated instruction, meeting the needs of diverse learners, instructional coaching, and services for gifted and advanced students.
 Other areas of emphasis include evaluating curriculum and instruction programming and developing plans to improve teaching methodologies for campuses and districts.
 Her comprehensive model for staff development targeting systemic change has been utilized throughout the State of Texas.
 Nancy’s past experiences include teaching in both the Aldine and Klein Independent School Districts, and also serving as an assistant/associate principal, principal, instructional officer, and Director of Curriculum and Instruction for Klein I.S.D.
 Dr. Radcliffe has been an adjunct professor at both the University of St. Thomas and Houston Baptist University, where she worked with teachers striving to become school administrators and instructional specialists.
 She also served on the Klein Independent School District Board of Trustees from 2003-2009, where she was elected President, Vice-President, and Secretary, during her tenure.

 Justin is a native Houstonian and graduated from the University of Houston summa cum laude with a degree in Political Science.
 Since 2003, Justin has worked in the insurance industry and is currently the Vice President of Hipson Investments, LLC, a private investment and independent insurance brokerage.